 However, disasters are a part of life.
 On the average, there are 392 natural disasters each year which affect millions of people.
 How well you handle those disasters is often because of your preparedness.

 If you can find room in your home and budget for what seems to be for many excess clothing, shoes, and toys...you can find room for emergency supplies.
 Raise your bed, and you can store enough food for a year.

 Some people rationalize the need for emergency preparedness, thinking it will never happen to them, or that if that can't go full throttle, It isn't worth the effort.

 You don't have to do it all.
 Just do something.
 Our basic needs are water, food, and warmth.
 Light, communication, and sanitary needs come next.
-Don't all into the "all or nothing" mentality.
+Don't fall into the "all or nothing" mentality.
 Just do something.
-Little "somethings" done on a regular basis add up to a lot of preparedness and a lot of family security.
+Little things done on a regular basis add up to a lot of preparedness and a lot of family security.

 You know you are doing the right thing when you realize that if everyone did it, we all would be better off.